 Volumes have been written about it, and it’s subtly pervaded Anglo Saxon culture.
-If you have ever seen a lawn with garden gnomes, watched Alice in Wonderland, Disney’s Fantasia, played Super Mario Brothers, or been to a thrift store that sells kitschy trinkets, you’ve seen it.
-It is Amanita muscaria, also known as the fly agaric, and it is a bit of a moot point in the mycological world, as well as others.
+If you have ever seen a lawn with garden gnomes, watched Alice in Wonderland, Disney’s Fantasia, played Super Mario Brothers, or been to a thrift store that sells kitschy trinkets, you’ve seen the influence.
+It’s Amanita muscaria, also known as the fly agaric, and it is a bit of a moot point in the mycological world, as well as others.
 Claims have been made that it’s the inspiration for Santa Claus, thousand year old spiritual texts, even the origin of Christianity via it’s involvement in ancient fertility religions.
 In Eastern Europe it is a symbol of good luck and the yuletide.

-The name is derived from this mushrooms ability to act as a fly killer.
+The name is supposedly derived from the mushrooms ability to act as a fly killer.
 Supposedly if the mushroom is crushed and placed in milk, it will attract flies and kill them.
 This is reflected in some of it’s names: “tue mouche” (fly killer-French), “mukhomor” (fly killer-Russian), “fliegenpilz” (fly mushroom-German).
 Accounts of it’s fly killing success vary however, some say it just makes flies buzz around like they’re drunk.

 A Poisonous Edible Mushroom

-The fly agaric is a conundrum because it is poisonous and edible and the same time.
+The fly agaric is fascinating because it is poisonous and edible and the same time.
 Most field guides even say that it can be fatal.
 There is only one death that I see popping up again and again.
 Basically a 300lb Italian count ate something in the neighborhood of 3 dozen mushrooms and died while he was visiting the states.
 He also had a friend who ate many as well, who fell ill, went to the hospital, and recovered.
 Original Count De Vecchi Article.
 Even so, many people eat muscaria, and most say it is quite good.
 The mushroom must be boiled in water to remove the toxins before eating though.

 Amanita Muscaria is not “poisonous” per se, rather it is a hallucinogen/narcotic.
 When you eat it dried, freshly cooked, or drink water it has been cooked in, you will become intoxicated, or possibly just get sick and vomit all over the place.
 The intoxication is often compared to being incredibly drunk, as opposed to a more cerebral experience talked about when ingesting psilocybin mushrooms, like those that indigenous South American populations ate to gain visions and visit the spirit world.
-The variety we have in Minnesota should be Amanita variation guesowii, known to frequent the upper Midwest and identifiable by it’s orange cap as opposed to the traditionally known red capped variety.
+The variety we have in Minnesota should be Amanita var. guesowii, known to frequent the upper Midwest and identifiable by it’s orange-yellow cap as opposed to the traditionally known red capped variety.

 As far as amanitas go, this is the most easily identifiable, although there is the possibility of confusing it with with amanita flaviconia, (also known as “yellow patches”), which has an unknown edibility.
-However, amanita flaviconia is about 1/10th of the size of muscaria, and also fruits solitary from my experience, where muscaria will be found in awe inspiring fruitings of massive size, with many mushrooms in the area.\
+Amanita flaviconia is about 1/10th of the size of muscaria, and also fruits solitary from my experience, where muscaria will be found in awe-inspiring fruitings, with many mushrooms in the area.\

 Siberians and Muscaria